Renesas has talked with Apple, others on chip unit sale -source

 Renesas has been restructuring to focus on its business supplying semiconductors to the automotive sector and said on Wednesday it was considering a sale of Renesas SP Drivers, but declined to comment further.

-The Nikkei business daily said Apple was in talks to buy the unit and could pay 50 billion yen, with a transaction due to be completed by summer.
+The Nikkei business daily said Apple was in talks to buy the unit and could pay 50 billion yen ($483 million), with a transaction due to be completed by summer.